 Tribes do not share their information about the locations of important cultural resources areas.
-However, during conversations with Tribes, they articulated that areas extending from rivers or streams up to ridges hold great spiritual importance.
+However, during conversations with Tribes, they said that areas extending from rivers or streams up to ridges hold great spiritual importance.
 The Director of DAHP suggested that all land a half mile from rivers could be important traditional cultural areas.
 The team therefore decided to show a half mile buffer on both sides of major streams and rivers on two maps.
 Figure 6 shows major rivers with 1⁄2 mile buffers and all 317 theoretical PSH sites.
-Theoretical PSH sites which had at least one reservoir touching the 1⁄2 mile buffer was removed on the map in Figure 7.
-Some reservoirs (dots) appear to be within a buffer on Figure 7, but that is a result of the map scale and size of barbells to make them visible.
-Figures 6 and 7 are at the end of this chapter.
+Theoretical PSH sites which had at least one reservoir touching the 1⁄2 mile buffer were removed from the map in Figure 7.
+Some reservoirs (dots) appear to be within a buffer on Figure 7, but that is a result of the map scale and the size needed to make the barbells visible.

-41 pairs of reservoirs had at least one reservoir with the 1/2 mile buffer of the Columbia, Snake, Okanogan, and Grande Ronde Rivers.
-Removing these leaves 276 theoretical pairs of PSH closed-loop reservoirs in Washington state, identified by NREL.
+Forty-one pairs of reservoirs had at least one reservoir with the 1/2 mile buffer of the Columbia, Snake, Okanogan, and Grande Ronde Rivers.
+Removing these leaves 276 theoretical pairs of PSH closed-loop reservoirs in Washington state, as identified by NREL.

 It must be stressed that removing the NREL sites from within river buffers does not mean that the remaining theoretical sites do not have any traditional cultural sites or are not important areas to Tribes.
 Tribes do not make their cultural resource areas public.
-Developers must do due diligence in contracting Tribes early and reviewing proposed sites with them.
+Developers must perform due diligence in contracting Tribes early and reviewing proposed sites with them.

-The legislation suggested that WSU could choose to look at locating PSH sites near solar and wind projects.
-However, there was concern by participants not to place PSH near wind turbines because of the risk of raptors seeking prey over the reservoirs being injured by wind turbines.
+The legislation suggested that WSU could choose to look at colocating PSH sites near solar and wind projects.
+Participants expressed concern that PSH should not be placed near wind turbines because of the risk of raptors seeking prey over the reservoirs being injured by wind turbines.
+NREL's sites generally occur in locations away from existing solar, although floating photovoltaic solar on reservoirs could be an option.
 Figure 8 shows 317 theoretical PSH sites, along with existing utility-scale wind turbines and photovoltaic solar installations, and transmission lines greater than 220 volts.